Service Terms

 Campus Help and Neighbourhood Help

 Campus Help and Neighbourhood Help are Quick Help pathways.
 They may help route student, family, senior, community, small business or local support requests to the most suitable next step.
-Service availability may depend on location, provider availability, category, safety, review status, verification, zone capacity and operational capacity.
+Service availability may depend on location, service partner availability, category, safety, review status, verification, zone capacity and operational capacity.

 Zones and specialities

 Ambassador zones may be based on campus, suburb, postcode, building, club, community group, campaign, school community or speciality.
-Preferred visibility, preferred commission or zone status is not guaranteed and may be open, limited, waitlisted, restricted, partner-only, reviewed, changed or removed.
+Preferred visibility, preferred referral reward or zone status is not guaranteed and may be open, limited, waitlisted, restricted, partner-only, reviewed, changed or removed.

-Providers may apply directly, be invited by an ambassador, or upgrade from ambassador status.
-An invitation or application does not guarantee approval, work allocation, preferred status, exclusive access, earnings or ongoing use of the platform.
+service partners may apply directly, be invited by an ambassador, or upgrade from ambassador status.
+An invitation or application does not guarantee approval, work allocation, preferred status, exclusive access, earnings or ongoing use of the service.
 Your IT & Tech Mates keeps final review and approval control.

 Student support and academic integrity